-Additionally, DFO acknowledges the invaluable input provided by the broader interested public in the consultation process (see Appendix B for a record of consultations).
+Additionally, DFO acknowledges the invaluable input provided by the broader interested public in the consultation process (see Appendix B for the Record of Cooperation and Consultation).

 Executive Summary

 The native Rainbow Smelt (Osmerus mordax), inhabiting Lake Utopia, consists of two co-existing morphologically, ecologically, and genetically differentiated (sympatric) populations: a small-bodied form and a large-bodied form (Bradbury et al. 2011).
 Together the two populations are referred to as the Lake Utopia Rainbow Smelt sympatric species pair, or simply Lake Utopia Rainbow Smelt (LURS).
 They occur only in this single, small lake in the Magaguadavic watershed in southwestern New Brunswick.